AmbireTech/adex-protocol/campaignSpec.md

 Rules that apply to submitting events

 * `allow`: array of `EventSubmissionRule`; for each POST to `/channel/:id/events`, the first rule that matches will apply

+**NOTE:** submission rules (limits) apply to channels as a whole, rather than individual ad units.
+This means that, a single campaign will only be counted once per the `rateLimit` window, no matter how many ad units are shown to the user

 ##### EventSubmissionRule